lbuthman/udacity-log-analysis/README.md

 ## Running the Application

+Phew!
+That was a little work getting everything setup.
+Good job!
+You are now ready to run the application.
+Don't worry, this part is easy.

-1. Start the application from the command line `python3 log_analysis.py`
+1. Start the application from your terminal `python3 log_analysis.py`
 2. The application will print a menu.
 Enter the number of the question you would like to answer and press Enter.
 3. The result output will display once the query completes!
 Easy :)